Sunny With a High Near 84

 Today

 Sunny, with a high near 84.
-Breezy, with a south southwest wind 8 to 13 mph becoming west 15 to 20 mph in the afternoon.
-Winds could gust as high as 30 mph.
+Breezy, with a light and variable wind becoming west 11 to 16 mph in the morning.
+Winds could gust as high as 23 mph.

 Tonight

 Mostly clear, with a low around 53.
-Breezy, with a west northwest wind 13 to 18 mph becoming light and variable after midnight.
-Winds could gust as high as 28 mph.
+Breezy, with a west wind 12 to 17 mph becoming light southwest.
+Winds could gust as high as 24 mph.

 Sunday